embedthis/ioto-doc/docs/start/installation.md

 ## Building Ioto
 -->

 Ioto releases are available as source code distributions from the [Builder Site](https://admin.embedthis.com).

-Create an account and login, then define your product and select **Ioto** as the licensed software.
+To download Ioto, first create an account and login.
+Then define your product and select **Ioto** as the licensed software.
 Then click the download link and select the Ioto source code package.

 [Download Source Package](https://admin.embedthis.com){ .md-button .md-button--outlined }